 Children and families are a vital part of our church life.
 Whatever your age, you’ll find something for you.
-We’ve got a variety of activities that we hope cultivate a sense of play, wonder, and community for you and your children.
 It is our desire to nurture the spirituality of every child, from babies to adolescents, so they might be sensitive to the work of the Holy Spirit in their lives as they grow.
-We’d be delighted to see you at any of our activities, and if you have any questions do get in touch by emailing email@example.com
+If you have any questions do get in touch by emailing email@example.com

 It’s church, but not as you’ve ever seen it before!
 This year we’ve made a giant Goliath, we stayed in the belly of a big fish, decorated gingerbread men, constructed huge houses using cocktail sticks.
 There was a lot of glue and paint and food and we had a great deal of fun.